rffgrayson/rffgrayson/README.md

 </div>

 ## About Me
-I'm a curious explorer on a journey through the tech landscape, building my skills one project at a time.
-My approach is simple: learn by doing, break things to understand them, and keep moving forward.
-Currently balancing professional work with personal growth through self-directed learning.
+A literal nobody on a journey to explore and make sense of everything.

 ## 🚀 Current Focus
 - Mastering fundamental first before jumping to ai ml and devops.